Azam Khan (politician)

-Mohammad Azam Khan (born 14 August 1948) is an Indian politician who has served as the Member of Parliament from Rampur.
+Mohammad Azam Khan (born 14 August 1948) is an Indian politician, lawyer and former elected representative who has served as the Member of Parliament from Rampur.
 He is one of the founding members of the Samajwadi Party and was a member of the Seventeenth Legislative Assembly of Uttar Pradesh.
-He was also the senior most Cabinet Minister in the Government of Uttar Pradesh and has been a member of the legislative assembly for ten terms from Rampur assembly constituency.
+He was also the senior most Cabinet Minister in the Government of Uttar Pradesh and has been elected member of the legislative assembly ten times from Rampur assembly constituency.
+He was disqualified from his elected seat when he received a two-year prison sentence from the court.

 Life and education

 Azam Khan was born in Rampur, Uttar Pradesh, India to Mumtaz Khan.
 He attended Aligarh Muslim University and attained Bachelor of Laws degree in 1974.
 Khan married Tazeen Fatma in 1981 and has two sons.
 Prior to entering politics, he worked as a lawyer.
-His son Abdullah Azam Khan was an MLA from Suar from 2017 to 2019.
+His son Abdullah Azam Khan was an MLA from Suar Assembly Constituency from 2017 to 2019.

 Political career

-Azam Khan has been an MLA for ten terms; all from Rampur assembly constituency.
+Azam Khan hailed from an ordinary family.
+He forged unions of bidi and textile workers and rickshaw pullers in order to take on Nawab of Rampur in 1980's.
+Azam Khan ended the political domination of the Nawab family in Rampur.
+Since then, Azam Khan has been an MLA for ten terms; all from Rampur assembly constituency.
 He was also a cabinet minister in the government of Uttar Pradesh.
 Khan is currently a member of the Samajwadi Party but has been a member of four other political parties between 1980 and 1992.
 During his first term (8th Legislative Assembly of Uttar Pradesh), he was a member of Janata Party (Secular).
 During his second term (9th Legislative Assembly of Uttar Pradesh), he was a member of the Lok Dal.
 Khan was a member of Janata Dal during his third term (10th Legislative Assembly of Uttar Pradesh).
 In his fourth term (11th Legislative Assembly of Uttar Pradesh), Azam Khan was a member of Samajwadi Janata Party.
 Since 1993 (his fifth term and 12th Legislative Assembly of Uttar Pradesh), he has been a member of the Samajwadi Party.

-Azam Khan also was a post holder in Samajwadi Party however on 17 May 2009 he resigned from the general secretary post of the party.
-However, during the 15th Loksabha elections, his opposition to the Samajwadi Party candidate, Jaya Prada, and the surrounding controversies resulted in a crisis in the party, and on 24 May 2009, he claimed to have been expelled for six years although the party chief claimed he himself resigned.
+Azam Khan also held a post of General Secretary in Samajwadi Party.
+On 17 May 2009, he resigned from the post of the party.
+During the 15th Loksabha elections, he became involved in a controversy with Jaya Prada, who was contesting from BJP ticket and the surrounding controversies resulted in party crisis.
+On 24 May 2009, he claimed to have been expelled for six years although the party chief claimed he himself resigned.
 The Samajwadi Party later revoked his expulsion and he rejoined on 4 December 2010.
 After his successful win in 2014, Khan has been given ticket from Rampur constituency by the Samajwadi Party for the Lok Sabha elections of 2019.